To become a gathering place for the broader community that inspires and encourages the exploration of history.

 The organization owns and operates five historic buildings and properties, of which two are listed on the National Registry of Historic Places.
 The organization’s operations are managed by a professional staff in conjunction with more than 400 enthusiastic volunteers.

 The History Center of Olmsted County is also assisted in its mission by the support of an auxiliary organization, the Olmsted County Genealogy Society.
-The organization works closely in its mission through partnerships with the following organizations: Mechanical History Round Table, The Friends of Mayowood Residence and Historic Sites, The Civil War Round Table and the Daughters of the American Revolution.
+The organization works closely in its mission through partnerships with the following organizations: Mechanical History Round Table, The Friends of Mayowood Residence and Historic Sites, The Civil War Round Table, Olmsted County Genealogy Society, The Rochester Roosters (and Hens) Vintage Base Ball Team, and The Daughters of the American Revolution.